urbanriskmap/riskmap/README.md

 ### Testing
 Testing environment supported by [BrowserStack](https://www.browserstack.com/) Do ('npm test') to build the project and run the tests.

+If you want to run BrowserStack, you need to provide environment variables with your username and password.
+Put `export BROWSERSTACK_USERNAME=yourUsername` and `export BROWSERSTACK_KEY=yourAccessKey` into your ~/.bashrc or ~/.bash_profile in order for karma to pick up the browserstack credentials.
+You also need the browserstack local [testing binary](https://www.browserstack.com/local-testing)

 Mockapi to be used in the future.

 ## Contribution Guidelines